TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-14-alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-2.md

 ## 7. Question: How to share Doctrine Native and Alice References?

-Let's say we use native Doctrine PHP fixtures to create user with `@user1` reference:
+Let's say we use native Doctrine PHP fixtures to create a user under `@user1` reference:

 ```php
 $this->addReference('user1', $user1);
 ```

-Then in Alice fixture, we want to link it:
+Then in the Alice fixture, we want to link it:

 ```php
 return [